 Together with a range of ‘hands on’ items (wax comb; bug eye lenses; miniature hive; smoker; and child beekeeper suits) we also have many posters, digital photos and video clips.
 Events can therefore be tailored from the very simplest classroom ‘show & tell’ for 5 year olds, right through to display stands at science fairs, and seminars for secondary school students.
 Where possible we like to include active sessions in the school hall, so younger pupils can learn through play – waggle dancing, queen exercising, winter clustering etc. Honey tasting is always popular, particularly from the comb.

-These visits are only practical between April and September, and need careful planning to minimise the stress caused to the bee colonies.
+The visits with bees are only practical between about April and September, and need careful planning to minimise the stress caused to the bee colonies.
+Visits without bees can be arranged for any time of year.
 Priority is given to requests where the visit is integrated with other curriculum or activity plans.
 Short notice bookings are unlikely to be accepted.

 Costs and charges